moloney/dcmstack/doc/CLI_Tutorial.rst

 *--disable-translator* option.
 To include private elements that don't have a translator use the *--extract-private* option.

+**IT IS YOUR RESPONSABILITY TO KNOW IF THERE IS PRIVATE HEALTH INFORMATION IN THE RESULTING FILE AND TREAT SUCH FILES APPROPRIATELY.**

 Output Names and Grouping
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The output name is determined by one or more Python format strings.
-The format strings are formatted with the meta data attributes for each input file, and every file with the same resulting output name is grouped together into a stack.

-The output name is primarily determined by the *--output-format* option.
-The default output format is '%(SeriesNumber)03d-%(ProtocolName)s'.

-There is also the *--opt-suffix* option.
-The result of this format string will be appended to the result of the *--output-format* option if and only if it differs between input DICOM files.
-The default optional suffix is 'TE_%(EchoTime).3f' which will produce multiple outputs for multi echo series.
+All DICOM files from the same series will grouped into a stack together.
+The output file name is determined by a Python format string that is formatted with the meta data.
+This can be specified with the *--output-format* option.
+By default the program will try to figure out an appropriate format string for the available meta data.
+Generally this will be the 'SeriesNumber' followed by the 'ProtocolName' or 'SeriesDescription' (or just the word "series").

 Ordering Time and Vector Dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to the three spatial dimensions, Nifti images can have time and (less commonly) vector dimensions.
-By default, if there is more than one volume they will be ordered along the time dimension using 'AcquisitionTime'.
-If this is not desired, a different attribute can be provided using the *--time-var* (*-t*) option.
-If you want to create a vector dimension use the *--vector-var* (*-v*) option followed by the attribute to use to order the volumes along that dimension.
+By default, the software will try to guess the appropriate meta data key for sorting the time dimension.
+If you would like to specify the meta data key, or stack along the vector dimension, you can do so with the *--time-var* (*-t*) and *--vector-var* (*-v*) options.
+Both options take a meta data key as an argument.

 If there isn't an attribute that can be used with a simple ascending order to sort along these dimensions, the *--time-order* or *--vector-order* options